 Teachers should understand digital and online safety.
 They should know how to teach the habits of a digital citizen and look out for their students online in a manner that still gives students independence.

-✓ Insight on Technology Purchases
+Insight on Technology Purchases

 Since technology demands change so rapidly, digitally literate teachers will be able to adjust to these changes.
-That doesn’t mean mastery of every technology, but instead the willingness to be open to learning new technology and using their problem-solving skills.

-✓ Knowledge of Chat Platforms
+Knowledge of Chat Platforms

 As tools like Mystery Skype and Google Hangouts make their way into the classroom, knowing how to use such technologies is key, in that they open up a world of access and knowledge.
 On these platforms, students can talk to experts around the world, take a virtual field trip, or even find an online mentor.
 Teacher literacy with these tools is becoming essential.

-✓ Knowledge of PLN Platforms
+Knowledge of PLN Platforms

 Having a Personal Learning Network (PLN) is key to learning, growing, and staying on top of the latest and greatest digital and pedagogical innovations.
 Twitter is particularly popular among teachers.
-Learning how to navigate this platform will open teachers up to a world of information and perspectives both in and outside of their subject areas.
+Learning how to navigate this platform will open teachers up to a world of information and perspectives both within and outside of their subject areas.

-✓ Understanding of Data
+Understanding of Data

-Educational technology is often powerful because of the reams of precise data that it can provide on each student’s performance.
+Educational technology is often powerful because of the precise data that it can provide on each student’s performance.
 Understanding this data will help digitally literate teachers differentiate their instruction and intervene with students who are struggling.

-It’s great when a teacher comes to school with a deep familiarity of a particular platform, app or technology, especially if that teacher is willing to evangelize that technology to other teachers.
+It’s great when a teacher comes to school with a deep familiarity of a particular platform, app or technology, especially if that teacher is willing to promote that technology to other teachers.
 It is not, however, essential, as a truly digitally literate teacher will be able to adapt to other technologies beyond their immediate expertise.